How to Make a Wheat Bundle Thanksgiving Centerpiece

 Finishing Touches to My Wheat Bundle Thanksgiving Centerpiece

-Before setting the centerpiece on the table, I measured and cut 12~inch wide kraft paper for the paper runner.
+Before setting the centerpiece on the table, I measured and cut a 12-inch wide piece of kraft paper for the paper runner.

 Remember the wood slice?
 It was the only thing I didn’t have.
-I did find one at one of my favorite local shops, Ballard & Blakely (which, unfortunately, closed this year).
+I did find one at one of my favorite local shops, Ballard & Blakely (which, unfortunately, has since closed).

 All I had to do was place my wheat bundle on the wood slice and make sure it was standing straight.
 Finally, I adjusted the tails and fluffed out the burlap bow.